mithril-security/blindai/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+## Telemetry

+BlindAI collects anonymous data regarding general usage, this allows us to understand how you are using the project.
+We only collect data regarding the execution mode (Hardware/Software) and the usage metrics.

+This feature can be easily disabled, by settin up the environment variable ```BLINDAI_DISABLE_TELEMETRY``` to 1.

+You can find more information about the telemetry in our [**documentation**](https://docs.mithrilsecurity.io/telemetry/).

 ## Disclaimer
 BlindAI is still being developed and is provided as is, use it at your own risk.